276linesofCode/Codes/tut-i2c.md

 });

 // Read/Receive data over I2C using i2c.transfer
-i2c.transfer(new Buffer([0x0D]), numBytesToRead, function (error, dataReceived) {
+// 0x0D is the WHO_AM_I Register which sends back an acknoledgement to the master for starting the communication i2c.transfer(new Buffer([0x0D]), numBytesToRead, function (error, dataReceived) {

     // Print data received (buffer of hex values)